 The West Marin Fund was organized by long-time leaders in the West Marin nonprofit community.

 Our Board members have deep roots in the nonprofit community, having served as founders, directors, and executive directors of numerous local organizations and projects, including the Coastal Health Alliance, Dance Palace Community and Cultural Center, Gallery Route One, Halleck Creek Ranch, Inverness Garden Club, Inverness Yacht Club, Papermill Creek Children’s Corner, Point Reyes Farmers’ Market, Point Reyes National Seashore Association, Shoreline Healthy Start Collaborative, the Stinson/Bolinas Community Fund, Think Local First West Marin, Tomales Bay Library Association, West Marin Coalition of Agencies, West Marin Commons, West Marin Community Services, West Marin Health Coalition, West Marin-Inverness School PTSA, West Marin Latino Family Services group, and the West Marin Review.

-Marcia Barinaga: Former science reporter and board member of East Bay Community Foundation, Marcia farms sheep in West Marin and is a board member of MALT.
+Marcia Barinaga: Former science reporter and board member of East Bay Community Foundation, Marcia is a sheep rancher in West Marin and a board member of Marin Agricultural Land Trust (MALT).

 Susan Byrd: Susan is a clinical social worker, an Advisory Board member of the National Parks Foundation, and a trustee of the Lampert Byrd Foundation.

 Gary Ireland: Finance Committee Chair.
 Former business owner, Gary was Vice President of Point Reyes Station Village Association and recent Board President of West Marin Community Services.